gdiaz384/AriaDeploy/README.md

 ## Install guide:

-For detailed documentation please see [Aria Deploy's official documentation](//docs.google.com/document/d/1Xte7ej58oPpJlLjvgUamBO-JwuC_FLBWcxcnc87WK2Q/edit?usp=sharing)
+For detailed documentation please see [Aria Deploy's Documentation](//docs.google.com/document/d/1Xte7ej58oPpJlLjvgUamBO-JwuC_FLBWcxcnc87WK2Q/pub)

 I have bundled most of the dependencies into the installer, but due to the ADK's non-redistributable clause, I cannot provide prebuilt WinPE images (part of the ADK) for use with AriaDeploy.
 For similar reasons, I also cannot provide full unattend.xml files, only templates for them.